j-river1/LandscapeCoffeeYield/README.md

 | Dynamic World         | Sentinel-2            | 10m        | Near-real-time (NRT) Land Use/Land Cover (LULC) dataset.
 Includes class probabilities and label information for nine classes. |
 | MCD12Q1.061           | MODIS Terra and Aqua  | 500m       | MODIS Land Cover Type Yearly Global dataset at 500m resolution. |

+Due to plot analysis, the MO is suit for this case.
+For this, we have the following options:

+1. **LC_Type1 (Annual IGBP classification):**
+   - Classes include various types of forests, shrublands, grasslands, wetlands, croplands, urban areas, and more.
+   - Each class has a specific color, and you can choose the one that aligns with the land cover type you are interested in.

+2. **LC_Type2 (Annual UMD classification):**
+   - Similar to LC_Type1, but with different class definitions and colors.

+3. **LC_Type3 (Annual Leaf Area Index classification):**
+   - Includes grasslands, shrublands, croplands, forests, wetlands, and urban areas.

+4. **LC_Type4 (Annual BIOME-BGC classification):**
+   - Differentiates between vegetation types, croplands, and non-vegetated lands.

+5. **LC_Type5 (Annual Plant Functional Types classification):**
+   - Represents different types of vegetation, including trees, shrubs, grasses, and croplands.

 Ahi que quitar esto:

 | Value | Color   | Color Value |